dandigangi/engineering-manager-resources/readme.md

 ---

----
-title: 'Engineering Management Learning Resources'
-date: '2024-01-30'
-lastmod: '2024-01-30'
-tags: ['leadership', 'management', 'resources']
-draft: false
-summary: 'A large collection of resources for engineering leaders and managers to grow their professional and technical skills.'
-images: ['/static/images/twitter-card.png']
----

 Working in engineering leadership and management is a different world than being an engineer.
 Whether you're in it already or looking to transition these resources can be helpful.
 There's a wealth of knowledge out there and I'm happy to lift up others content.
-A variety of different content types are listed including some technical resources such as systems design or cloud cerifications.
+A variety of different content types are listed including some technical resources such as systems design or cloud certifications.

 Plenty of these are valuable for roles other than tech too!

 This is the first version so it will be less organized and detailed.
 You can find the source on my website repo but a <a target="_blank" href="https://github.com/dandigangi/engineering-manager-resources">dedicated repo can be found here</a>.
 If future updates I'll make specific recommendations and ranking.
-I cannot vouch for the quality of all of these resources. (<small>**LAST UPDATED**: 1/30/24</small>)
+I cannot vouch for the quality of all of these resources. (<small>**LAST UPDATED**: 1/31/24</small>)

 This was inspired by my friend <a href="https://github.com/ryanburgess/engineer-manager">Ryan Burgess's list</a>.
 I'm sure there will be crossover but I swear it wasn't stolen. 😝 Make sure to <a href="https://twitter.com/burgessdryan" target="_blank">follow him on Twitter</a>.
 Super grateful for all his support.